 What Takes Place During an MRI Scan?

 During an MRI, the patient must lie on a small, flat, narrow surface that also houses a large magnet.
 The surface is then moved through an MRI machine.
 Open MRIs are available for individuals who are claustrophobic and are uncomfortable being moved through an enclosed machine.
 The imaging machine utilizes the body's magnetic fields and low frequency radio waves to depict soft tissues.
+Patience should not experience any discomfort while undergoing these tests.

 Who May Request It?

-A Broward County medical professional may determine that an MRI is necessary to thoroughly evaluate the extent of injury.
+A medical professional may determine that an MRI is necessary to thoroughly evaluate the extent of injury.
 However, in some instances, patients may wish to request an MRI in the absence of a doctor recommendation.
 MRIs are typically not advantageous in cases in which neurological injury or a tear in the soft tissue is not likely to be present.

 When to Request It